 Some psocids can be pests of stored grain products.
-They reduce food quality by feeding and contaminating pantry goods, but the accidental consumption of psocids and their associated debris is unlikely to be a medical concern.
+They reduce food quality by feeding and contaminating pantry goods, but the accidental consumption of psocids is unlikely to be a medical concern.
 Psocids feeding on the starches found in books, paper goods, fabric, and similar materials are called booklice.
-They can damage these items over time, so they are of importance to museums and libraries.
+They can damage these items over time and are pests in museums and libraries.
 Indoor infestations of psocids indicate a problem with high moisture levels and a lack of air circulation.